“Jesus said: ‘I am the good shepherd’… and they will hear my voice, and there will be one flock, one shepherd.” John 10:11-18.

 Everyone saw him walking and praising God, and when they recognized him as the man who used to sit begging at the Beautiful Gate, they were filled with wonder and amazement at what had happened to him.

-So on this Good Shepherd Sunday, these truly “good shepherds” listen attentively to the “cry of the poor.”
-They take notice of their needs and hurts, by bringing hope and healing – most especially to those on the outside of the temple; not to those “in the know” or “in the right circles,” instead they listen to those on the outside, those on the periphery.
+On this Good Shepherd Sunday, these truly “good shepherds” listen attentively to the “cry of the poor.”
+They take notice of needs and hurts, and bring hope and healing, notably to those on the outside of the temple.
+Not to those “in the know” or “in the right circles.”
+Instead, they listen to those on the outside, those on the periphery.

 Let us consider how the words and actions of “good shepherds” might speak over the noise that dominates much of our lives these days.
 We pray that a spiritually powerful voice, one that gives spiritual direction might come through and rest deeply into our lives.